Pupil Premium

 Targeted work from within school as well as in partnership with external partners has provided intensive social emotional support for vulnerable disadvantaged pupils and has resulted in an increased stability in pupil’s mental health and sustained emotional well-being so that these vulnerable pupils were able to continue to access full time mainstream education.

-Bantock Primary School has achieved the Gold Mental Health Award delivered by Carnegie Centre of excellence for Mental Health in Schools.
+Bantock Primary School have successfully been reaccredited with the Gold Mental Health Award delivered by Carnegie Centre of excellence for Mental Health in Schools.

 Access Success Criteria – Children with English as an additional language and/or social and emotional barriers, including new arrivals feel safe, nurtured, confident and calm at school.
 They continue to develop a sense of belonging.

-Further development of the acquisition and application of academic language across the curriculum is demonstrated pupil’s confidence, coherence and a deepened level of proficiency in academic language across the curriculum, especially for new arrivals (45 for 2023 – 2024) and pupils with low proficiency in English (64%).
-At the end of KS2 for Reading, 67% of EAL pupils achieved the expected standard of which 50% are also Pupil Premium.
-At the end of KS2 for Writing, 67% of EAL pupils achieved the expected standard of which 50% are also Pupil Premium.
-At the end of KS2 for Maths, 70% of EAL pupils achieved the expected standard of which 53% are also Pupil Premium.
+Further development of the acquisition and application of academic language across the curriculum is demonstrated pupil’s confidence, coherence and a deepened level of proficiency in academic language across the curriculum, especially for new arrivals (27 for 2024 – 2025) and pupils with low proficiency in English (64%).
+At the end of KS2 for Reading, 48% of EAL pupils achieved the expected standard of which 50% are also Pupil Premium.
+At the end of KS2 for Writing, 57% of EAL pupils achieved the expected standard of which 54% are also Pupil Premium.
+At the end of KS2 for Maths, 62% of EAL pupils achieved the expected standard of which 50% are also Pupil Premium.

 Aspirations: School support for all stakeholders to sustain and improve attendance, reducing the impact on missed learning